Last updated: November 23, 2021

-If you are in the higher-risk category, which includes those over 65 or with pre-existing medical conditions such as diabetes or heart disease, it’s still best to consult a professional and take extra precautions before you travel.
-Although it’s hard to find reference to ventilation in hotel guidances, as long as they are following government guidelines, they will be thinking about maintaining as much clean air as possible in their premises.
+Although it can be hard to find reference to ventilation in hotel guidances, as long as they are following government guidelines, they will be thinking about maintaining as much clean air as possible in their premises.
 And of course, the more time you can spend in the great outdoors on relaxing strolls or by the sea, the better!

 Useful links Find up-to-date guidance on travel, safety, Covid-19 research and more.